Gesee-y/ReactiveECS.jl/README.md

 - Components are registered as columns.
 - Entities are just rows in the table.

+The table is **dense**, ensuring maximum performances when iterating on it.
 This layout, however, has a side effect: every entity has every component, even unused ones.

 This raises two main concerns: